Sweet Adelines International chorus competitions, 2010–2019: 2017

 The 2017 competition was held on 12 and 14 October.
 For the third year running, it was held at the MGM Grand Las Vegas.

 Wellington City qualified and were to compete in position number 2 but withdrew from the competition before it began.
 Therefore, Grand Rapids competed 2nd but are officially listed as contestant number 3.

 2018

 The 2018 competition semifinal was held on October 18, and the final on October 20, at The Dome at America's Center in St. Louis, Missouri.
 Scottsdale from region 21 won their first consecutive championship, placing them as outright second most successful chorus ever ahead of Rich-Tone who came third.
 Second was Harborlites, the wildcard from region 21, who had been leading after the semifinal.
 Metro Nashville won the "Harmony Achievement" award for the fourth consecutive time.
 It was the first time that Swedish competitor Pearls of the Sound had qualified for the finals, the only first-timer in the top ten.

 2019

-The 2019 competition will take place in September at the Smoothie King Center, New Orleans.
-The order of appearance of the qualified contestants, based on their 2018 regional competition scores, has been published.
+The 2019 competition took place in September at the Smoothie King Center, New Orleans.
+The order of appearance of the qualified contestants, based on their 2018 regional competition scores, was published.